tielass/craft-demo-mihail/README.md

 ## Running the Tests

-To run the unit tests, use the following command: `npx jest contact.test.js`
+To run the unit tests, use the following command: `jest`